 1940s Wrap Dress

-A common house dress or working woman’s uniform dress was the cross-front or wrap dress.
+A common house dress was the cross-front or wrap dress but for daywear they became elegant creations.
 Fabric would drape from one side to the other and tie in a bow at the front or back.
 Some wrap fronts were top only styles, while others were full length.
-Wrap dresses were sometimes called brunch coats, designed to be worn over lingerie but not nice enough to leave the house with.
 They were also ideal for maternity clothing and elderly persons because of the expandable fitting.

 To keep in line with the conservative forties, the necklines were rather high, even with a V neck.
 A hidden snap on the inside of the top wrap snapped to the under wrap so that there would be no “wardrobe malfunction” issues.
 If modern wrap front dresses had these snaps I would be able to wear more of them.